tsnellgrove/dark_castle3/doc/to_do.md

 ### VERSION 3.51 START ###
 ##########################

+Version 3.51 Goals
+- implement new, modular appraoch to machines in place of RoomEffect

 IDEA: taking another run at how machines should work
 IDEA: machines should be modular... a bit like rooms
 IDEA: instead of counter, implement as got_crown = False => True